FAQ's

 Instead, I'll focus on the when, which also touches on your likely listening experience(s).

-Your new cable(s) will show their personality right away, so you should know whether or not you like them pretty much right out of the box; the 60-Day Money-Back Guarantee comes from the fact I know a lot of folks simply don't get to spend a lot of time with their system(s), not because you need 60 days to form an opinion.
+Your new cable(s) will show their personality right away, so you should know whether or not you like them right out of the box; the 60-Day Money-Back Guarantee comes from the fact I know a lot of folks simply don't get to spend a lot of time with their system(s), not because you need 60 days to form an opinion.

 My cables are designed to minimize signal/voltage loss, so the bottom end will come in first.
 That is the end of the spectrum that suffers most from signal/voltage loss, or perhaps saying it's the most noticeable is more accurate.
 With this in mind, there's the possibly of the bottom end sounding somewhat "over-emphasized" out of the box, especially if you're replacing a generic/factory cable - IE. The lower the quality of the original cable, the more dramatic the difference in the new cable.
-However, after one solid listening session the rest of the spectrum evens out, and everything continues to open up from there.
+However, after a few tracks the rest of the spectrum evens out, and everything continues to open up from there.
 The consensus is the cables sound their best after about 50-80 hours, but plenty of folks have reported continued system gains even after 100's of hours.

 Q. Where do I start when upgrading cables, and/or what cables should go where?

-A. Always start your upgrade(s) as far upstream as possible, regardless of current draw.
-As a practical example of this, even though some say your first/best best power cable upgrade(s) should be your amp(s) due to high current draw, I believe doing so will literally amplify issues/shortcomings from further up the chain.
-To start, I recommend a good quality wall receptacle (I know a guy who can help you with that...), and/or a power cable for your line conditioner; IE. Whatever the hub of your system is, or what the hub is plugged in to.
-From there, work your way down the power/signal chain - source(s), DAC, Pre-Amp (an argument can be made for any of these to take priority over the other, so it's your call), and finish with your amp and speakers.
+A. Some say your "best" power cable (*cough* mine *cough*) should be on your amp(s) due to high current draw, but I believe this will literally amplify issues/shortcomings from further up the chain... if you feel there are any.
+What I mean is some folks refer to what they call a "veil" or "cloudiness" to their overall sound, and if you feel this applies to, then I recommend starting as far up the power chain as possible when the upgrade bug hits (regardless of current draw).
+Start with a good quality wall receptacle, and/or a power cable for your line conditioner; IE. Whatever the hub of your system is, and/or what the hub is plugged in to.
+From there, work your way down the power/signal chain - source(s), DAC, Pre-Amp (all equally important, so it's your call), and finish with your amp and speakers.

 Q. Which cable model(s) should I get?

 A. In terms of power cables and what is best for a particular piece of gear, contrary to how some manufacturers present their respective product line(s), I don't believe in power cable types.
 My design and construction philosophy is to ensure as much current as possible is delivered to your gear, and it is kept as clean as possible with proper shielding.
 As such, I keep things simple by only offering two power cable models, and they share the same great shielding.
-The larger one ['The 5'] just delivers more current (or loses less) than it's little brother ['The Point One'].
+The larger one, 'The 5' (a.k.a.
+"GODZILLA"), simply delivers more current (or loses less) than it's little brother, The Point One' (a.k.a.
+"GODZILLA Jr.").
+Bottom line - just let your budget decide what's best.

 If you don't like that answer, here's the tongue-in-cheek, Science schmience, full-on wise-a_s answer: